zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 1. Click *Save* to create the page.

     ```tip::
        Creating a page by default also adds it to any Navigation Menus that are configured to have new pages added to them.
-Learn more about `Configuring Site Navigation <../../04-site-navigation/README.md>`_.
+See `Configuring Site Navigation <../../04-site-navigation/README.md>`_ for more information.
     ```

 ## Adding a Child Page